Ideas from Florida branches

 Here are some ideas that have worked for other Florida branches.
 Contact the branches for details and support.
 Good luck!

 Gold and silver buying event.
-This event was held in 2019 and raised $2,800 with only 10 members participating.
-It is an easy event and does not require much space, plus only light refreshments are necessary.
-The event entailed bringing in a woman to assess and make offers to buy platinum, gold and silver from members and any friends they brought to the event.
-She paid 75% of the buying price to the members and 25% to the Branch and gave the Branch another 10%.
+The AAUW Naples Gold Rush party netted approximately $3480 in 2020 – more than in 2019.
+It is an easy event to organize and does not require much space, plus only light refreshments are necessary.
+We Invite The Gold Lady to assess and make offers to buy platinum, gold and silver from members and friends.
+She paid 75 percent of the buying price to the members and 25 percent to the Branch and gave the Branch another 10 percent.
 Her offered prices were higher than most jewelry stores offer and some members donated the whole amount to the Branch.
 People show up at different times during the advertised window of about three hours.
 For Branches with seasonal members, one of the keys is to encourage members to pack up their unwanted precious metal items and bring them south when they return.
-AAUW Greater Naples Branch Laura Candris, President (firstname.lastname@example.org)
+Contact Gayla Boss the Gold Lady (972-768-4497 or firstname.lastname@example.org.)
+She is willing to travel two hours, perhaps more, to other branches if they have a reasonable number of participants.
+This is a members and friends only event as it would be dangerous to publicly advertise the presence of precious metals and cash.
+AAUW Greater Naples Branch Laura Candris, President (email@example.com)